Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A young person learning a certain trade or craft from an older expert.
+a young person learning a certain trade or craft from an older expert

 USA